Villanova-AI/villanova_developers/docs/villanova09/tutorials/consume/external-db-ms.md

 kubectl apply -f pn-hasldk12-8dsjahj2-YOUR-MS-NAME-conf -n YOUR-NAMESPACE
 ```

-6. Add the bundle to an [enterprise Entando Hub](../solution/entando-hub.md) to share and access from any tenant.
+6. Add the bundle to an [enterprise Villanova Hub](../solution/entando-hub.md) to share and access from any tenant.
 You will have to [add the registry](../solution/entando-hub.md#add-a-catalog-registry) to the Local Hub of the tenant to install the bundle.